Newsletter

 Among those murdered were three dual Italian-Israeli nationals.

-Italy’s rhetoric toward the Jewish state has become increasingly hostile in recent weeks as Israel Defense Forces troops fight Iranian-backed Hezbollah terrorists in Southern Lebanon in an attempt to return the approximate 60,000 displaced Israeli civilians to the country’s north.
+Italy’s rhetoric toward the Jewish state has become increasingly hostile in recent weeks as Israel Defense Forces troops fight Iranian-backed Hezbollah terrorists in Southern Lebanon in an attempt to return the approximately 60,000 displaced Israeli civilians to the country’s north.

 Hezbollah has attacked Israel nearly daily in support of Hamas since Oct.
 8, firing thousands of rockets, missiles and drones at the Jewish state.
 These attacks have killed more than 40 people and caused widespread damage.

 In her speech to the Senate on Tuesday, Meloni decried alleged Israeli attacks on U.N.
-Interim Force In Lebanon (UNIFIL) peacekeepers.
+Interim Force in Lebanon (UNIFIL) peacekeepers.
 Rome is Europe’s largest contributor of troops, and Italian Foreign Minister Antonio Tajani has said they will remain in the region despite the escalation.

 “Even if there have been no casualties or extensive damage, I think that Israel’s attack on UNIFIL cannot be considered acceptable,” she said.